ymanasa2022/obsidian_notes/papers/gaps_ideas.md

 necessitating the integration of heterogeneous data sources and diverse molecular descriptors

 researchers have turned to innovative approaches that leverage the power of ensemble methods and feature fusion technique
+#### gap2
+dealing with small datasets
+B.Dou et al. [33]discussed machine learning methods for small data challenges and offered several suggestions for improving the prediction power of ML/DL models w.r.t. small data sets including the combination of ML and DL models.